Synthetic learner: model-free inference on treatments over time: Numerical Experiments

 \subsubsection{Variability in the quality of the learners}

-Next, we study the variability of the proposed method concerning the number and quality of learners included in the class of learners.
+Next, we study the variability of the proposed method concerning the number and quality of learners included in learners' classes.
 We consider four different variations of the Synthetic Learner: Exponential and Least Squares weighting with $10$ and $100$ new non-informative learners.
+To guarantee the feasibility of the optimization problem given a large number of learners, we consider a large $T = 300$.
 Figure \ref{fig:plotsim3} contains the results.
-There we observe that a large number of non-informative learners does little to nothing to the proposed Synthetic Learner.
-In sharp contrast Least Squares weighting, suffers great loss in power when the number of non-informative learners is increased.
+There we observe that many non-informative learners do little to nothing to the proposed Synthetic Learner.
+In sharp contrast, Least Squares' weighting suffers a substantial loss in power when the number of non-informative learners is increased.